tguimmaraess/angular-blog/README.md

 ## Project made with Angular 13

-Fully featured Blog using Angular 13 + Angular material and Node.js + MongoDB in the backend
+Fully-featured Blog using Angular 13 + Angular material and Node.js + MongoDB in the backend

-This is an real world example app project that you can learn from, extendend and adapt to suit your needs.
+This is a real world example app project that you can learn from, extendend and adapt to suit your needs.

 ## This project includes: